top of page

 Briefs.
 Cabinet Submissions.
 Speeches and more!

 FORE’s Bottom Drawer is for when you want to quickly scan what the sector is advocating for (using our jurisdiction filters and topic tags).
 It’s for when you’re preparing a brief and need reliable language for your background context.
-It’s for when you’re preparing a Cabinet submission and want to show how much support an idea already has (with our clear Support Snapshot - the circle in the top right corner).
+It’s for when you’re preparing a Cabinet submission and want to show how much support an idea already has - with our Public Support List (web page) and Support Snapshot (PDF download - circle in the top right corner).

-• Quickly scan what the sector is advocating for (using our jurisdiction filters and topic tags)
+• ✅ Quickly scan what your sector is advocating for (using our jurisdiction filters and topic tags)

-• ✅ See how much support an idea already has (with our Public Support list and clear Support Snapshot - the circle in the top right corner, on every brief)
+• ✅ Quickly assess the level of expert and organisational support an idea already has (with our Public Support List (web page) and Support Snapshot (PDF download - circle in the top right corner)

 • Track emerging ideas and trends across portfolios (to stay across what’s gaining traction)